gurch101/gurch101.github.io/posts/notes/vue.md

         age: 31,
       });

-      // makes the object AND each value inside the object a ref so you can const trUser = toRefs({
+      // makes the object AND each value inside the object a ref const trUser = toRefs({
         name: "default",
         age: 31,